Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Discussion

 \section{Discussion}

 We have presented \textit{JWST} observations of a SN (\highzIa) with a redshift of $z=\snz\pm\snzerr$, which we classify using a NIRSpec spectrum as a SN\,Ia.
 Using the BayeSN SN\,Ia standardization model that has been used successfully at lower redshift ($z\lesssim2$), we measure the luminosity distance to \highzIa.
 We find a value of $\mu=\mufit_{-\mufiterrl}^{+\mufiterrh}$\,mag, which is in $0.1\sigma$ agreement with $\Lambda$CDM.
-Although more objects are needed to directly constrain cosmological parameters at high-$z$, any significant deviation of SN\,Ia luminosity distances from $\Lambda$CDM at $z>2$ (in the dark matter-dominated universe) would be a strong indicator of SN\,Ia luminosity evolution with redshift.
+Although more objects are needed to directly constrain cosmological parameters at high-$z$, any significant deviation of SN\,Ia luminosity distances from $\Lambda$CDM at $z>2$ (in the dark matter-dominated universe) would be a strong indicator of SN\,Ia luminosity evolution with redshift or evidence for a more exotic cosmological model.
 Such a test is only newly possible with \textit{JWST}, the only telescope capable of robust spectroscopy of SNe\,Ia in the dark matter-dominated universe.
-While \highzIa is in excellent agreement with $\Lambda$CDM, combining this SN with previous $z<2$ SNe\,Ia and SN\,$2023$adsy at $z=2.903$ results in a $\sim1\sigma$ slope that could plausibly be the first hint of luminosity evolution, with a larger sample needed to determine the validity of this result.
+While \highzIa is in excellent agreement with $\Lambda$CDM, combining this SN with previous $z<2$ SNe\,Ia and SN\,$2023$adsy at $z=2.903$ results in a $\sim1\sigma$ slope relative to $\Lambda$CDM but well within current constraints from \citet{brout_pantheon_2022} and \citet{des_collaboration_dark_2024}, and so a larger sample needed to determine the validity of this result.